benjaminjack/python_cpp_example/README.md

 # python_cpp_example
-This repository contains an example python module which wraps C++ code.
+This repository contains an example Python module which wraps C++ code.
 The code presented here was designed to meet four requirements:

 1. Python bindings for C++ code (using [`pybind11`](http://pybind11.readthedocs.io/en/stable/index.html) and built with [CMake](http://cmake.org))
 2. Unit tests for C++ code (using [`catch`](http://catch-lib.net))